Coset Sum: an alternative to the tensor product in wavelet construction: Preliminaries

 For a wavelet mask $t$, the number of zeros of $t$ at $\omega=0$ is referred to as the {\it number of (discrete) vanishing moments} \cite{CHR}.
-It is well-known (see, for example, \cite{CHR}) that for the combined biorthogonal masks $(\tau,(t_j)_{j=1,\cdots,2^\dm-1})$ and $(\tau^\du,(t_j^\du)_{j=1,\cdots,2^\dm-1})$ whose refinement masks have at least $m$ accuracy, every wavelet mask $t_j$ and the dual wavelet mask $t_j^\du$, $j=1,\cdots, 2^\dm-1$, has at least $m$ vanishing moments.
+It is well known (see, for example, \cite{CHR}) that for the combined biorthogonal masks $(\tau,(t_j)_{j=1,\cdots,2^\dm-1})$ and $(\tau^\du,(t_j^\du)_{j=1,\cdots,2^\dm-1})$ whose refinement masks have at least $m$ accuracy, every primal wavelet mask $t_j$ and dual wavelet mask $t_j^\du$, $j=1,\cdots, 2^\dm-1$, has at least $m$ vanishing moments.
 The number of vanishing moments is closely related to the approximation performance of the wavelet system \cite{Me}.